 ETH is used to pay transaction fees (known as gas fees) on the Ethereum blockchain.
-OpenSea has no say in setting gas fees - they are determined by supply/demand and fluctuate according to network usage.
+OpenSea has no say in setting gas fees - they are determined by network capacity and demand and fluctuate according to network usage.

 Official Website: polygon.technology

-Polygon (previously known as the Matic Network) is a separate blockchain that provides scalable, secure and instant transactions with Ethereum currencies like ETH, USDC and DAI.
+Polygon is an EVM-compatible blockchain that provides scalable, secure, and instant transactions with currencies like ETH, USDC, MATIC, and DAI.

 As one of the first scaling solutions for Ethereum, cryptocurrencies must be "bridged" from Ethereum's blockchain to Polygon.
 Think of Polygon as a sibling to Ethereum, the currencies are similar, but the two blockchains have slight differences.

 Klaytn is an open-source public blockchain project, built to be the fundamental trust layer for the metaverse, respecting and empowering the participation and contribution of its community and stakeholders.
 Users can use the Kaikas wallet browser extension or MetaMask to buy and sell Klaytn NFTs on OpenSea.
 Klaytn’s native token, KLAY, is supported and used to pay for transaction fees.

 - EVM-based dApp deployment and execution on top of a PoS model that holds 1-second block finality and an elevated TPS environment

 - A comprehensive package of open source tooling and supportive ecosystem to make building for the metaverse easier than ever, including: L2 (service chain) solutions, wallets and account management, SDKs, interoperability tools, DAO governance tools, and more.